HL7/bulk-data/input/pagecontent/export.md

       <td><code>extension</code></td>
       <td><span class="label label-info">optional</span></td>
       <td>JSON object</td>
       <td>To support extensions, this implementation guide reserves the name <code>extension</code> and will never define a field with that name, allowing server implementations to use it to provide custom behavior and information.
-For example, a server may choose to provide a custom extension that contains a decryption key for encrypted ndjson files.
+For example, a server may choose to provide a custom extension that contains a decryption key for encrypted NDJSON files.
 The value of an extension element SHALL be a pre-coordinated JSON object.
       <br/>
       <br/>
       Note: In addition to extensions being supported on the root object level, extensions may also be included within the fields above (e.g., in the 'output' object).